babylink1/Jobhub/README.md

 ## 🎯 Why Job Hub?

-🔹 **Tired of losing track of applications?** Our intuitive dashboard helps you organize everything.
+🔹 Tired of losing track of applications?
+Our intuitive dashboard helps you organize everything.
-🔹 **Struggling with resume rejections?** AI-powered resume analysis boosts your chances.
+🔹 Struggling with resume rejections?
+AI-powered resume analysis boosts your chances.
-🔹 **Want to improve interview performance?** Get structured preparation with real-world problems.
+🔹 Want to improve interview performance?
+Get structured preparation with real-world problems.
-🔹 **Looking for higher salaries?** Gain market insights and refine your job search strategy.
+🔹 Looking for higher salaries?
+Gain market insights and refine your job search strategy.

-🔗 **Live Demo**: [https://jobhub.example.com](https://jobhub.example.com) *(Replace with actual link)*

 ---